AntonioScl/AntonioScl.github.io/_pages/about.md

 I am a theoretical physicist working at the intersection between **statistical physics** and **deep learning**.
 My current research interest revolves around neural network optimization, diffusion models, and data structure.

+Currently, I work in the group of [Andrew Saxe](https://www.saxelab.org/) at [UCL](https://www.ucl.ac.uk/gatsby/gatsby-computational-neuroscience-unit).
-Currently, I work in the group of [Matthieu Wyart](https://scholar.google.com/citations?user=YkjjioAAAAAJ&hl=en) at [EPFL](https://www.epfl.ch/en/).
+Previously, I worked in the group of [Matthieu Wyart](https://scholar.google.com/citations?user=YkjjioAAAAAJ&hl=en) at [EPFL](https://www.epfl.ch/en/), building models of data structure and learning dynamics inspired by statistical physics.
-Previously, I earned a PhD in theoretical physics at [LPTMS, Université Paris-Saclay](http://www.lptms.universite-paris-saclay.fr) under the supervision of [Silvio Franz](https://scholar.google.it/citations?user=quhI7uQAAAAJ&hl=en) and [Pierfrancesco Urbani](https://scholar.google.it/citations?user=tV7pohwAAAAJ&hl=en), working on disordered and glassy systems.
+I earned a PhD in theoretical physics at [LPTMS, Université Paris-Saclay](http://www.lptms.universite-paris-saclay.fr) under the supervision of [Silvio Franz](https://scholar.google.it/citations?user=quhI7uQAAAAJ&hl=en) and [Pierfrancesco Urbani](https://scholar.google.it/citations?user=tV7pohwAAAAJ&hl=en), working on disordered and glassy systems.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.